Nicole-wqx/Yelp-Restaurants/README.md

 ![logit](images/gain.png)

 ## STEP 2: Model Evaluation
 The Yelp company is curious whether star level and location will affect the probability of opening.
-Another model is introduced to predict the open status of restaurants.
+The other two logit regression models are introduced to predict the open status of restaurants.

-K-fold Cross-Validation is used to evaluate the two models.
+K-fold Cross-Validation is used to evaluate the three models.

 ***Model 1***
 ```math